IanAtDazed/ray-streamer/README.md

   - The streamer is not waiting for current transformations, analysis, etc. to complete until it can make the next API call.
   - The 3rd party API is not having to wait for an extended period of time for the next API call, so it *hopefully* won't time out your connection.
   - It will carry on grabbing data, regardless of whatever else your application is doing.
-- Latest items are grabbed from the *processing* queue and sent to individual worker objects that are created to deal with data belonging to specific tokens.
+- Latest items are grabbed from the *processing* queue and sent to individual *Worker* objects that are created to deal with data belonging to specific tokens.
-  - In this example, a worker is created for each stock symbol, that has been subscribed to, and processes its latest period (OHLCV) data.
+  - In this example, a *Worker* is created for each stock symbol, that has been subscribed to, and processes its latest period (OHLCV) data.
-  - **Note:** The latest data is sent to *all* the workers, but they simply ignore data that is not for them.
+  - **Note:** The latest data is sent to *all* the *Worker*s, but they simply ignore data that is not for them.
-    - This should be faster than deciding which worker specific data should be sent to.
+    - This should typically be faster than deciding which *Worker* specific data should be sent to.
-- Once the worker has completed its transformation / analyis / whatever clever stuff you want to add, it puts its latest result onto a results queue.
+- Once the *Worker* has completed its transformation / analysis / whatever clever stuff you want to add, it puts its latest result onto a results queue.